longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
-I develop and apply computational methods to study the effects of electrostatic environment on various chemical properties and reactions.
+I develop and apply computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in electrostatic environment.

 I think a good computational method should be theoretically simple, easy to use and generally effective for most systems.
 I think a good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be (fully) explained experimentally, not to repeat the experimental conclusion.